yaoandrew/poker-hand-scorer/README.md

 ## Running the test suite
 This project uses RSpec (3.5.4) for unit testing and was built with Ruby (2.4.0).
 You can run the tests by running `rspec` from the project root.
 RSpec is setup to run with `--color --format documentation` options set.
+The project also uses SimpleCov for code coverage.
+You should install all the necessary dependencies by running `bundle install` from the project root.

 ## Entering your hand
 You hand is represented in text and a card should be entered by the value and suit in that order.
 It helps to think of